andreschaefer/medixx/README.md

-# AngularJS Phone Catalog Tutorial Application
+# AngularJS Medic Catalog Tutorial Application

 ## Overview

 This application takes the developer through the process of building a web-application using angular.
-The application is loosely based on the **Google Phone Gallery**, which no longer exists.
-Here is a historical reference: [Google Phone Gallery on WayBack](http://web.archive.org/web/20131215082038/http://www.android.com/devices/).
+The application is loosely based on the **Google Medic Gallery**, which no longer exists.
+Here is a historical reference: [Google Medic Gallery on WayBack](http://web.archive.org/web/20131215082038/http://www.android.com/devices/).

 Each tagged commit is a separate lesson teaching a single aspect of angular.